Quantization goes Polynomial: The Stochastic Volatility Jacobi Model

 We recall here the technical results on the closed form pricing of European options, that we will need from now on.
 Let us define the weighted Lebesgue space

 equipped with the scalar product

 where $w$ is the Gaussian weight function, i.e., the Gaussian density with mean $\mu_{w}$ and variance $\sigma_{w}^{2}$.
-The space $L^{2}_{w}$, which is an Hilbert space, admits an orthonormal basis, called the generalized Hermite polynomials $H_{n}$, given by
+The Hilbert space $L^{2}_{w}$ admits an orthonormal basis of generalized Hermite polynomials $H_{n}$, $n \ge 0$ (notice that the degree of $H_n$ is equal to $n$), given by

 where $\mathcal{H}_{n}$ are the probabilist Hermite polynomials defined as